asheliahut/docker-net-dhcp/README.md

   on the host, bridged with the desired local network.
 - Instead of allocating IP addresses from a static pool stored on the Docker host, `net-dhcp` relies on an external DHCP server to provide IP addresses
+- Uses a native Go DHCP client implementation based on `github.com/insomniacslk/dhcp` for improved performance and reliability

+## Architecture Features

+- **Native Go DHCP Client**: No external dependencies on BusyBox utilities
+- **Container Lifecycle Tracking**: Monitors Docker events to automatically clean up resources when containers stop
+- **Atomic IP Assignment**: Ensures IP addresses are assigned without conflicts
+- **Enhanced Error Handling**: Comprehensive error recovery and retry logic for network operations
+- **Resource Management**: Automatic cleanup of stale resources with timeout mechanisms
+- **IP Conflict Detection**: Verifies IP addresses aren't already in use before assignment

 ## Flow

-1. Container creation request is made
+1. **Container Creation**: Request is made to create a container
-2. A `veth` pair is created and the host end is connected to the bridge (at this point both interfaces are still in the host namespace)
+2. **veth Pair Setup**: A `veth` pair is created and the host end is connected to the bridge (both interfaces start in host namespace)
-3. A DHCP client (BusyBox `udhcpc`) is started on the container end (still in the host namespace) - initial IP address is provided to Docker by the plugin
+3. **Initial DHCP**: Native Go DHCP client obtains initial IP address on the container interface (still in host namespace)
-4. Docker moves the container end of the `veth` pair into the container's network namespace and sets the IP address - at this point `udhcpc` must be stopped
+4. **Namespace Move**: Docker moves the container end of the `veth` pair into the container's network namespace and applies the IP address
-5. `net-dhcp` starts `udhcpc` on the container end of the `veth` pair in the container's **network namespace** (but still in the plugin **PID namespace** - this means that the container can't see the DHCP client)
+5. **Persistent DHCP**: Plugin starts a persistent native Go DHCP client in the container's network namespace to maintain the lease
-6. `udhcpc` continues to run, renewing the lease when required, until the container shuts down
+6. **Lease Management**: DHCP client continues running in the plugin process, automatically renewing leases and updating routes until the container shuts down
+7. **Cleanup**: Container lifecycle monitoring ensures resources are cleaned up when the container stops

+## Benefits of Native Implementation

+- **Single Binary**: No dependency on external DHCP utilities
+- **Better Integration**: Direct integration with Go networking libraries
+- **Enhanced Reliability**: Built-in retry logic and error recovery
+- **Resource Efficiency**: Lower memory footprint and faster startup
+- **Simplified Deployment**: Easier to package and distribute